Red Sox 6, Orioles 3

 "He was 0 for 5 against [DuBose]," Perlozzo said of Ramirez.
 "I didn't care if he walked him.
 We got Nixon on deck, who he handled easily as it turned out.
 I was comfortable with that."

 It was Perlozzo's biggest mistake of the night.
-Ramirez worked the count full before sending the ball into the Baltimore night for a majestic two-run home run into the Boston bullpen in center field.
+DuBose worked the count full to Ramirez before the left fielder sent a ball into the Baltimore night sky for a majestic two-run home run that landed in the Boston bullpen in center field.

 Perlozzo only lamented that DuBose had thrown a fastball instead of a change-up -- which the manager considers the reliever's best pitch -- on the home run.